travitch/whole-program-llvm/README.md

    variable.
    Example `LLVM_COMPILER_PATH=/home/user/llvm_and_clang/Debug+Asserts/bin`.

-*  `WLLVM_CONFIGURE_ONLY` can be set to anything, when set `wllvm` and `wllvm++` will not carry out the second phase that involves the production of bitcode.
-   This may prevent configuration errors being cause by the unexpected production of the hidden bitcode files.
+* `WLLVM_CONFIGURE_ONLY` can be set to anything.
+If it is set, `wllvm` and `wllvm++` behave like a normal C or C++ compiler.
+They do not the produce bitcode.
+Setting 'WLLVM_CONFIGURE_ONLY' may prevent configuration errors caused by the unexpected production of hidden bitcode files.

 Building a bitcode module with clang
 ====================================